-(v/c) ratio targets for peak hour operating conditions for all highways in Oregon.
+The Oregon Highway Plan (OHP) has established several policies for maintaining highway mobility include Policy 1F, which establishes maximum volume-to-capacity (v/c) ratio3 targets for peak hour operating conditions for all highways in Oregon.
 The OHP policy also specifies that the v/c ratio targets be maintained for ODOT facilities through a 20-year horizon.
 The OHP target for OR 99 is v/c ratio less than or equal to 0.95.
 The target for the I-5 ramps is a v/c ratio less than or equal to 0.85.

 With this TSP update, the City of Talent is creating a mobility standard for traffic operations.
-A dual standard based on v/c ratio and level of service is proposed:
+A dual standard based on v/c ratio and level of service4 is proposed: